alexeytischenko/xRates/README.md

 # XRates App.
-Shows exchange rates in several russian banks.
+Shows exchange rates of several russian banks.
 Uses remote sever as a datasource.
 Written in Objective-C